maseh87/c3-chart/README.md

 + D3js

 ## Downloading
-1. The best way to install ng-Fx is to use bower
+1. The best way to install Angular C3 is to use bower
     + ```bower install angular-c3 --save```
 2. Or, from this repo
   + you'll need the main file in ```dist/c3-chart.js```